-The History department offer a vibrant seeries of lecture programs that feature department and affiliated faculty, as well as external guest lecturers brought to campuw with support from the Burnham-Macmillan Endowment, H. Nicholas Hamner Lectureship, and University funding.
+The Department of History at Western Michigan University offers a vibrant series of lecture programs that feature department and affiliated faculty, as well as external guest lecturers brought to campus with support from the Burnham-Macmillan Endowment, H. Nicholas Hamner Lectureship, and University funding.
 These lectures are designed to encourage the exchange of ideas and theory development within the WMU academic community and attract distinguished research scholars to the University.

 - H. Nicholas Hamner Lecture Series